-If you’re planning on visiting a country then do some research before.
+Doing some research before is a crucial part of responsible travel.
 Most guidebooks and websites have sections for environmental issues so find out what they are and make sure you’re not contributing to them.

 Not only is camping one of the best ways to experience your natural surroundings it’s also the greenest accommodation available.
 Once you’ve got yourself a good tent you’ll save loads of money and have a much wilder experience.
 The Vango Mirage is hands down the best tent we’ve used for the price.
 It’s light enough to take in a rucksack but will keep you sheltered through all 4 seasons and weather conditions, besides probably hurricanes… You can take a look at the tent here.

 Many smaller countries with soaring tourist numbers struggle to cope during peak seasons.
 Such big influxes during certain months can cause water shortages, social problems and a host of environmental issues.
 Consider travelling during shoulder seasons and your visit will be more relaxing and less of a burden on the country.